pluffie/penis123/README.md

 penis
 ```

-And calculate nothing with recuse:
+And calculate nothing with recurse:
 ```
 123
 ```